 What is the Amazon Facility in Garner, NC?

 Project Axis is a 2.6-million-square-foot Amazon sort and distribution facility in Garner, North Carolina.
 WithersRavenel worked with Hillwood, a developer from Dallas.
 WithersRavenel prepared site surveys and evaluated wetlands, streams, and buffers.
-Additionally, WithersRavenel designed the site and planned off-site road improvements and coordinated all entitlements and permits for this fast-track project.
+Additionally, WithersRavenel designed the site.
+They also planned off-site road improvements.
+They coordinated all entitlements and permits for this fast-track project.

 The site, which was formerly a food processing facility, includes: